quantumlib/ReCirq/CONTRIBUTING.md

 ### Pull requests and code reviews

-1. If your local copy has drifted out of sync with the `master` branch of the main ReCirq repo, you may need to merge the latest changes into your branch.
+1. If your local copy has drifted out of sync with the `master` branch of the ReCirq repo, you may need to merge the latest changes into your branch.
     To do this, first update your local `master` and then merge your local `master` into your branch: